8:00 Faculty meets for devotions, discussion and prayer

 - English Language Arts:

 All students in grades K-6 are in the computer lab at least once a week to work on keyboarding and word processing skills.
-Our K-3 classes have the latest Promethean Boards (interactive whiteboards) and we hope to have boards installed in grades 4-6 soon!
+Our classrooms have the latest Promethean Boards (interactive whiteboards.)

 True Curriculum: While the above lists the physical curriculum in our building, we believe the true curriculum is our born again staff and the atmosphere in our building.
 We expect our staff to bring Christ in everything they do and to shine His light and truth.
 We also encourage our students to pursue character development with others through our mentor program and group work in class.